Ehijoe/simple_shell/README.md

 # Simple Shell Project

-# This is an ALX collaborative project between Joseph Alikah and Michael Onyeweke.
+# This is an ALX collaborative project in c programming language between Joseph Alikah and Michael Onyeweke.
 We were required to write a simple UNIX command interpreter.

+# Output
+Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.

 Main shell program